Before we look at what goals do make sense with regard to college admission, I want to make a few things clear.

 If a student has a shot at admission to one or more of these excellent institutions that meet the criteria they’re looking for in a college, they should absolutely apply and feel ecstatic if they’re admitted.

-The second important thing to know is that I realize not every student who is exhibiting symptoms of stress has academic performance or college admissions as its source.
+The second important thing to know is that I realize not every student who is exhibiting symptoms of stress has academic performance or college admission as its source.
 Unfortunately, there are many things that can lead to struggles for all of us, and teens are no different.

 However, I would strongly argue that if the source of chronic stress is not related to academics, then it’s all the more important not to risk exacerbating the situation by piling more demands and expectations on an already difficult situation.
 Especially if the symptoms are severe, it’s critical to focus on reducing the effects of any factors that may worsen the situation.